— Level Design —

 • Hand-off the blockout in a state that my collaborator then could utilize as a base for one of their portfolio pieces

-We decided to treat this project as agile as possible, with continuous check-ins and space for adjustments.
+Me and Oliver approached this project with an agile mindset, with continuous check-ins and space for adjustments.

-The first week of this project were dedicated to pre-production, ideation and planning.
+We dedicated the first week of this project to pre-production, ideation and planning.

-We also decided “the essentials” for the project:
+We also decided the project essentials, such as:

 • The idea and concept of the level